rmaddy/VerifyStoreReceiptiOS/README.md

 ## Sample Project

 The sample project shows one possible way to make use of this receipt verifier.
 Please note that the sample app requires that you use the [OpenSSL-for-iPhone](https://github.com/x2on/OpenSSL-for-iPhone) project.
-But both projects in a common parent directory.
+Put both projects in a common parent directory.
 There are plenty of tasks that need to be completed to make the sample code complete but it is a framework to get you started.
 Like the notes in the VerifyStoreReceipt.m file, the code in the sample app should not be used as-is.
 If everyone uses the same code, it will be easy for hackers to work around the code making the receipt checking worthless.

 ## License